the-turing-way/the-turing-way/chapters/open_science.md

 - Feedback.
 Making your work open enables you to get feedback and improve your project in way you may never have thought of alone.
 - Accountability.
 There is an argument that any software developed using government money should be open source by default- if the public has paid for its development they have a right to make use of it.
 If your work is government funded making it open is a step you can take towards government openness and  accountability.

-#### Contributing to other's open source projects
+#### Contributing to other's open source software projects

 - It’s empowering to be able to make changes, even small ones.
 You don’t have to become a lifelong contributor to enjoy participating in open source.
 Have you ever seen a typo on a website, and wished someone would fix it?
-On an open source project, you can do just that.
+On an open source software project, you can do just that.
 Open source helps people feel agency over their lives and how they experience the world, and that in itself is gratifying.
 - It's fun.
 Open source provides an endless, ever-changing set of Rubix cubes for you to solve on weekends.
 Just like puzzles, both crossword and jigsaw, open source provides bite-sized intellectual escapes.

 ### How open source software benefits science

-Open source projects primarily benefit science by allowing researchers to take advantage of each other's work.
+Open source software projects primarily benefit science by allowing researchers to take advantage of each other's work.
 This enables researchers to apply their efforts to  high-value work.
 It is sometimes said that "all the easy problems have already been solved".
 Blogging, content management, and operating systems are all problems with established (and mainstream) open source solutions, to name a few.
 While developers could spend their time reinventing wheels that the open source community have already perfected, it's far preferable to use the worlds best wheel, especially when that wheel comes at no cost to you.
 This frees researchers up to work on yet-unsolved challenges.
 This reduces duplication of effort and allows researchers to focus on the work they're actually interested in.

 Working openly also allows any number of researchers to collaborate on projects that could not possibly be developed by single researchers/research groups.
 Examples include linux operating systems, python packages such as scipy and numpy, and the machine learning library TensorFlow.

-### How to run your own open source project
+### How to run your own open source software project

 You can open source an idea, a work in progress, or after years of being closed source.
 At the most basic level all you need to do is but your code online somewhere that is likely to last a long time.
 You can make your code citeable by assigning it a DOI (as discussed in the section on [making data citeable](#citing_data)).
 This helps ensure that you get proper credit if people use or build upon your work.